table of contents

 - Skin darkening

 Latisse side effects differ when used on the eyebrows.
-There was no skin darkening, eye itching, or eye redness noted in studies for eyebrow use compared to using Latisse for eyelashes.
-In one of the more extensive studies, the most common side effects were (Carruthers, 2016):
+In studies on Latisse for eyebrows, no skin darkening, eye itching, or eye redness was noted compared to Latisse for eyelashes.
+In one of the more extensive studies, the most common side effects of Latisse for eyebrows were:

 - Runny nose